5th Infantry Battalion (Ireland): Later History

 Shortly after the end of the Emergency, the 5th completely absorbed the 18th.
-In an Army reorganisation in 1959 the Battalion also absorbed the remnants of the recently disbanded 7th Infantry Battalion, and was moved back to Collins Barracks.
+In an Army reorganisation in 1959 the battalion also absorbed the remnants of the recently disbanded 7th Infantry Battalion, and was moved back to Collins Barracks.

-Soldiers of the 5th participated in the United Nations Operation in the Congo as part of the 33rd Infantry Battlion, during the Niemba Ambush several members of the Battalion were killed, representing the 5th's first overseas casualties.
+Soldiers of the 5th participated in the United Nations Operation in the Congo as part of the 33rd Infantry Battalion, during the Niemba Ambush several members of the battalion were killed, representing the 5th's first overseas casualties.

 During ONUC, Lieutenant Patrick Riordan, Corporal Gerard Francis and Corporal Patrick Gregan were all awarded the Distinguished Service Medal, Ireland's most prestigious military award.

 In 1997, it was announced that Collins Barracks was being incorporated into the National Museum of Ireland.
 The 5th Battalion would thus have to be relocated.
 A ceremony was held on 18 April that year, after which the 5th marched out of the barracks.
-The Battalion moved to its new headquarters, McKee Barracks, just a short distance away.
+The battalion moved to its new headquarters, McKee Barracks, just a short distance away.

 The 5th Infantry Battalion provided the Guard of Honour for Queen Elizabeth II during her visit to Ireland in 2011, with Captain Thomas Holmes commanding the Guard.

 The 5th was disbanded in November 2012 after a significant reorganisation of the Defence Forces.
 Its remnants were mainly incorporated into the reformed 7th Infantry Battalion, a unit it had ironically absorbed 53 years prior.